 Our founder, Steve Sperry, is one of those people who can build and fix just about anything.
 However, his gifts go beyond just general craftiness – everything he produces reflects an artist’s eye and a draftsman’s attention to detail.
 Whatever he makes – sail, tent, chair, barn – performs a job but is always a little extra creative, a little extra unique.
-Even a simple chore like stacking wood, for example, is, for Steve, below, an opportunity to have some fun.
+Even a simple chore like stacking wood, for example, is, for Steve (below), an opportunity to have some fun.

 As a sailmaker, Steve is adept at sewing and intertwining fabric with metal and wood components – hence the look of Sperry Tents.
-But he’s also an accomplished carpenter and woodworker who designed and built his own home in coastal Mass. (shown above).
+But he’s also an accomplished carpenter and woodworker who designed and built his own home in coastal Massachusetts (shown above).
 Amidst his wooded property’s generous acreage is a nearly 100-year-old sawmill, which he keeps in prime working order.
-Dubbed Catbird Mill, this is where Steve, at the age of 75, regularly fulfills center pole orders placed by our family of licensed providers around the world.
+Dubbed Catbird Mill, this is where Steve, at the age of 77, regularly fulfills center pole orders placed by our family of licensed providers around the world.

 Here’s an inside look at how a Sperry center pole is made: